 No one is impressed with Cardinal Pell.
 Not the average punter.
 Not most catholics.
 Not Tim Minchin.
 Not the adult survivors of clerical abuse.
 Not Justice Peter McClellan.
 Not even the Pope.
 And certainly not God.
 Being bought up Catholic I do remember the long Sunday sermons referring to the care taking relationship of shepherds and their flocks – with the persistent message being that the shepherd never abandons his flock.
 Story after story about caring for sheep.
 As a child I began to think that religion was just a passionate branch of animal husbandry that focused primarily on the welfare of sheep.
 It was hard to really see what it had to do with me.
 After all, I didn’t have any sheep.
 And if I had sheep I’d certainly look after them.
 Later of course I realised that the aforementioned ‘sheep’ is not actually sheep at all.
 Sheep is Us.
 We are God’s metaphorical sheep.
 I am a sheep.
 You are a sheep.
 It’s unflattering and crude, and personally I would have preferred if he’d chosen ducks.
 Or even chooks.
 Something less homogenous and anglo-centric.
 And the Shepherd, well that’s the clergy.
 People like Pell.
 So when your chief duty is the wellbeing and safety of your flock, I wonder how you can lose interest?
 Especially when the most vulnerable members of your flock are being devoured by wolves.
 Wolves from God’s side of the fence?
 I would think that the primary goal of caring for one’s sheep was maintaining their safety and well being.
 In fact, there are numerous quotes like this one: ‘ I am the good Shepherd. the good shepherd lays down his life for his sheep’.
 Surely after decades of reading the same book every week the metaphor is going to hit home.
 They take the sheep caring thing seriously.
 We know that Jesus aka God is the Shepherd, but the priest, the bishop, the cardinal, the pope, aren’t they supposed to be God’s earthly action men?
-Clearly the whole sending his son down didn’t go to plan the first time round, and in the absence of guest appearances by God in the role of shepherd, I always understood that it was a role occupied by clergy.
+Clearly the whole sending his son down didn’t go to plan the first time round, and in the absence of guest appearances by God in the role of shepherd, I always where can i buy viagra understood that it was a role occupied by clergy.
 People like Pell.
 How does a person simply choose to not pay attention to persistent and ongoing allegations and accusations of child rape?
 If that’s not worth paying attention to, then what is?
 If there was a performance review for ‘shepherding’ I would say Pell’s lack of response constituted an Epic Fail.
 Pell needs to resign.
 He needs to give up his frock for forsaking his flock.
 But No. Once you get the big pointy hat you don’t want to give it up.
 Thats a seriously pompous outfit.
 I can imagine that once people start kissing your ring, the power surge must be mind blowing.
 It would give the empathy centres of your brain an instant brown out.
 When people start addressing you with sentences starting with ‘Most Reverend Eminence’ I reckon you’d start to get ahead of yourself in the self importance game.
 It’s hard to be humble when you’re constantly being told you’re superior.
 After a while I guess you start to believe it.
 And when you’re superior the normal rules don’t apply.
 You are a super shepherd.
 And you no longer wrangle sheep.
 You are in charge of shepherds.
 So after risking the safety of God’s sheep by turning a blind eye to bad shepherding, why isn’t Pell stepping down?
 My crude theology seems to suggest he’s snookered by his own bible’s Shepherd and flock allegory.
 But I guess when you live in a share house with the Pope you start to feel like you’re untouchable.
 It’s a pity the same untouchability wasn’t applied to the children that were in the churches’ care whom Pell deemed too insignificant to rate a blip on his moral compass.
 I guess he was banking on the silence of the lambs.
 But damn it if the lambs got noisy!
 It’s time Pell showed real compassion for the flock he’s failed, admitted his wrong and asked for forgiveness.
 But who will hear the confession of the confessor?
 And who will do what needs to be done?
 Dis – PELL.
 Re- PELL and please, hurry up and Ex-PELL.